marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: What's the recommended daily limit for social media?

-A: Research suggests limiting social media to 30 minutes per day for optimal mental wellbeing, though individual needs may vary.
+A: Digital wellness experts suggest being mindful of your social media time, with many recommending around 30 minutes per day for better mental wellbeing, though individual needs may vary based on personal and professional requirements

 ### Q: Can I set different limits for weekdays versus weekends?

-A: Yes, most solutions including iOS Screen Time, Android Digital Wellbeing, and premium apps offer day-specific scheduling.
+A: Yes, most solutions including iOS Screen Time, Android Digital Wellbeing, and third-party apps offer day-specific scheduling.